axeluhl/eBox/README.md

 - Wallbox read-outs arrive every minute with the current cron job, but inverter battery control works based on 15 minute slots
 - Inverter users may have configured a charging/discharging blocking pattern that they don't want to get permanently overwritten
-- We don't want short unblock / block cycles at interval boundaries, e.g., because a 15 minute interval ends and the it takes a few seconds for a cron job to react in order to block the next 15 minutes interval
+- We don't want short unblock / block cycles at interval boundaries, e.g., because a 15 minute interval ends and then it takes a few seconds for a cron job to react in order to block the next 15 minutes interval

 This implies that any modification applied to the charging/discharging blocking state needs to have the original state recorded and needs to revert to that state after the interval is over or the wallbox-implied power consumption has decreased below a threshold specified.